 Chromebooks offer models with 2GB RAM and 4GB RAM.
 And while the difference in RAM comes with an extra price, the difference in price is worth the extra dollars.

 A machine’s processor determines its performance.
 Many Chromebooks are found with the Intel Celeron Chips that provide an acceptable speed.
 Certain Chromebooks such as the Asus Chromebook Flip C302CA and Samsung Chromebook Pro have the Intel Core processors.
-This however, makes the machines more expensive.
+This, however, makes the machines more expensive.

 If you require your Chromebook to run Android Apps, you should consider Chromebooks with Core i5 and Core i7 processors, that shall prove to be the fastest Chromebook for your use.

 Most Chromebooks come equipped with 16GB of storage.
-16GB of storage is enough for use as of now, however once Android Apps will become available, the SD card slot can be used to increase storage space up to 64GB.
-You should root for a 32GB model, if you intend on using Android Apps.
+16GB of storage is enough for use as of now, however, once Android Apps will become available, the SD card slot can be used to increase storage space up to 64GB.
+You should root for a 32GB model if you intend on using Android Apps.

 When choosing your Chromebook, keep in mind that the size of the screen is not the only thing you should be looking for.
 If you require to only read and write on your laptop, a low-resolution Chromebook shall fulfill your needs.
-However, a high-resolution laptop will be required by you if you intend on using it for video streaming etc.
+However, a high-resolution laptop will be required by you if you intend on using it for video streaming, etc.

-Chromebook reviews show that they have become increasingly popular and few years after the launch of Chromebooks, it had more than 25 million users and they are continuing to grow.
-The bottom line is that Chromebooks offer a decent performance at a fair price and with greater support for Android apps they are becoming increasing popular.
+Chromebook reviews show that they have become increasingly popular and a few years after the launch of Chromebooks, it had more than 25 million users and they are continuing to grow.
+The bottom line is that Chromebooks offer decent performance at a fair price and with greater support for Android apps they are becoming increasingly popular.
 All in all, you need to take a closer look at your needs and then find the best Chromebook for yourself that shall offer the perfect balance of specs and pricing.